Input Data¶

 GWh |

-For example, these data can be used for defining the operating guide (rule) curves for the reservoirs.
+For example, these data can be used for defining the operating guide (rule) curves for the ESS.

 Variable maximum and minimum energy¶